json-schema-form/angular-schema-form-add-ons/README.md

 ### ASF Version specific information, examples, and and tools
 These are stored here, in this documentation and the files of this repository.
-For each ASF major version, a new branch is created.
+For each ASF major version, the previous version gets its own branch.

 ### ASF Version agnostic information, recommendations, guidelines, tips & tricks
 These are stored in the [wiki](https://github.com/OptimalBPM/angular-schema-form-plugins/wiki)